Alejogb1/job-board/blog-data/why-isnt-my-vscode-dev-container-running.md

 id: "why-isnt-my-vscode-dev-container-running"
 ---

-, let's get into this.
-You're facing a frustrating but common issue: your vscode dev container refuses to cooperate.
+, You're facing a frustrating but common issue: your vscode dev container refuses to cooperate.
 I’ve been there more times than I care to remember, and the root cause can be surprisingly diverse.
 It’s rarely a single, obvious culprit, so let's explore a systematic approach to troubleshooting this.
 My experience, particularly on projects involving complex microservice architectures and custom toolchains, has taught me that methodical checking is key.

 First off, let's establish that a dev container isn't just a fancy virtual machine.
 It’s a containerized development environment defined by a configuration file (`devcontainer.json` and possibly a `Dockerfile`).
 The failure often arises from issues in this configuration, network configurations, resource limits or even local machine settings.
 Before you dive deeper, make sure you've installed the remote - containers extension in vscode.
 It's the backbone of dev container functionality.